OrenRosen/go/async/README.md

     RunAsync(ctx context.Context, fn func(ctx context.Context) error)
 }
 ```
-When `RunAsync` is called, it opens a new go routine, and executes `fn`.
+When `RunAsync` is called, it opens a new goroutine, and executes `fn`.

 ## AsyncOption
 You can pass options to the initializer for custom configuration.
 The available options are

-#### Max opened go routines
+#### Max opened goroutines
 ```go
 func WithMaxGoRoutines(n uint) AsyncOption
 ```
-Use this option for setting the max go routine that `Async` will open.
-If `RunAsync` is called when there are already max go routines open, it waits for a go routine to be finished before opening a new go routine.
+Use this option for setting the max goroutine that `Async` will open.
+If `RunAsync` is called when there are already max goroutines open, it waits for a goroutine to be finished before opening a new goroutine.

-There is a default timeout for waiting to a go routine to be finished of 5 seconds.
+There is a default timeout for waiting to a goroutine to be finished of 5 seconds.
 You can change this time with another option

 - The default for this option is 100

-#### Timeout to wait for go routine to be finished
+#### Timeout to wait for goroutine to be finished
 ```go
 func WithTimeoutForGuard(t time.Duration) AsyncOption
 ```
-Use this option in order to set the timeout which `Async` waits when there are max go routines open.
+Use this option in order to set the timeout which `Async` waits when there are max goroutines open.

 - The default for this option is 5 seconds.

-#### Max time for a go routine to run
+#### Max time for a goroutine to run
 ```go
 func WithTimeoutForGoRoutine(t time.Duration) AsyncOption
 ```
-Use this option to set the max time that a go routine is running.
+Use this option to set the max time that a goroutine is running.
 This is basically the timeout for the function that is passed in `RunAsync`.
 - The default for this option is 5 seconds.